Miyake Kaho

+Biography

 Miyake was born Tatsuko Tanabe in Edo (renamed Tokyo the same year) as the oldest daughter of government official Taichi Tanabe.
 An attendant of Tokyo Women's Normal School (now Ochanomizu University), she also studied with female poet Utako Nakajima (1841−1903) at Nakajima's private school titled Haginoya.
 The success of Miyake's Yabu no uguisu, published before her graduate, motivated Haginoya fellow student Ichiyō Higuchi to become a professional writer herself.

 In 1892, Miyake married philosopher and journalist Setsurei Miyake.
 She continued to write short stories and essays.
 In 1920, Miyake and her husband published Josei nihonjin ("Japanese Women"), a magazine on women's issues.